CSC207-UofT/course-project-gitgarden/phase2/specification.md

         + Make Counteroffer

-The controller (ServiceController) takes in the inputs of the UI and does one of two things:
+The controller (ServiceController) takes in the inputs of the Client.UI and does one of two things:
 - Accept the input
     * Makes the correct variable for the use case classes to use
 - Decline the input
     * Prompt the user to input again with an error message stating why the input was not accepted

 ## Classes Specification
-The UI classes are:
+The Client.UI classes are:
 - CounterOfferPage
 - DetailsPage
 - DistributorPage